 AWS CloudFront edge locations

-We decided to create our own specification that could combine any number of OpenAPI Specification documents, Markdown and HTML files using JSON references.
+We decided to create our own description that could combine any number of OpenAPI description documents, Markdown and HTML files using JSON references.
 With it a build tool that could export the specification into a developer portal, optimized for SEO and portability.
 Thus, the Hub spec and Hub Builder were born:

 Stoplight Next’s Documentation Hub

 Next vs Classic page load times

 Next vs Classic download size and number of requests

 Here at Stoplight we are always looking for innovative solutions to maintain a balance between aesthetics and functionality.
 We don’t want you to have to sacrifice beautiful documentation for speed and performance.
 We also don’t want the process of creating documentation to be time consuming and arduous.
 The changes we’ve made thus far have been our first foray into establishing that balance but this is just the beginning.
 We already have plans to speed up the process even further along with a multitude of new functions and services.
 I guess you will just have to wait and see!

 Where should open source documentation live?
 README or on a static site?

 There are different needs for internal, partner, and public APIs